Jacob Thomas (police officer)

 Jacob Thomas (born 15 May 1960) is a retired Indian Police Service officer, writer, researcher and a politician from Bharatiya Janata Party.
-He is popularly known as former Director of Vigilance & Anti-Corruption Bureau (VACB), Government of Kerala, and a recipient of the Police Medal for Meritorious Service as well as the Newsmaker of the Year Award of Malayala Manorama.
+He is popularly known as former Director of Vigilance & Anti-Corruption Bureau (VACB), Government of Keralam, and a recipient of the Police Medal for Meritorious Service as well as the Newsmaker of the Year Award of Malayala Manorama.
 He retired on 31 May 2020, as the head of Shoranur Metal Industries and spent the last day in office by sleeping on the floor.
-His 34-year police career attracted several controversies such as undisclosed property of over 50 acres in Tamil Nadu, encroached forest land of 151 acres in the name of his wife in Kodagu, Karnataka among many others.He is an active member of Rashtriya Swayamsevak Sangh,a Hindu nationalist volunteer organisation.
+His 34-year police career attracted several controversies such as undisclosed property of over 50 acres in Tamil Nadu, encroached forest land of 151 acres in the name of his wife in Kodagu, Karnataka among many others.He is an active member of Rashtriya Swayamsevak Sangh, a Hindu nationalist volunteer organisation.

 Biography

 Born on 15 May 1960 at Teekoy, a village in Kottayam district of the south Indian state of Kerala, Jacob Thomas did his schooling at St. Mary's High School in Teekoy after which he completed the pre-degree course at St. George's College Aruvithura before graduating in BSc Agricultural from KAU.
 Subsequently, he secured PG and PhD degrees from Indian Agricultural Research Institute, New Delhi.
 Later, obtained a second PhD in human resources development.
 He also earned a postgraduate diploma in Environment and Sustainable Development.
 In 1984, he passed the Civil Services Exam to be inducted into the service in 1985.

 Jacob Thomas is married to Daisy.